Diagramsboardview/m4b/README.md

 # m4b
 M4B was created to test the battery performance on MacBooks

+# Supported versions
+Ventura macOS 13.3.1 (a) (22E772610a)
+Sonoma macOS 14.3.1 (23D60)

 # Before execute script
 To measure battery consumption, please close all unnecessary programs on your MacBook and maximize the brightness

+Please deactivate the 'turn off display when battery power' feature in power management, and disable the screensaver

 # Features
 This script provides the following functionalities: